 4. Race friendly

 They have to be accepting of interracial relationships.
-We need a place where we can feel safe as individuals, as a couple, and a safe place to start a family.
+We need a place where we can feel safe as individuals and as a couple and a safe place to start a family.

 5. Universal healthcare system

 This is a big-ticket item on our list.
-We believe that all citizens should have access to quality medical services.
+We believe all citizens should have access to quality medical services and health insurance.

 6. Environmentally conscious

-We are pretty environmentally conscious people, and we’re looking for a community that is also that way.
-We rely on mother nature to take care of us, so we have to take care of her in turn.
+Weekly environmentally conscious people and we’re looking for a community that is also that way.
+We rely on mother nature to take care of us, so we have to take care in turn.
 That’s just how it works.

 7. Great weather, a warm climate, and a beautiful coastline

-Now, I know there’s an argument that we can find that in the United States on the west coast, but unfortunately, California is super expensive.
-It’s not in our budget to move to the west coast and live on the beach.
-We’re looking for that package in a country where we can live affordably on the beach towns.
+I know there’s an argument that we can find that in the United States on the west coast, but unfortunately, California is super expensive.
+Moving to the west coast and living on the beach is not in our budget.
+We’re looking for that package in a country where we can live affordably in the beach towns.

 8. Communication/language

 As of now, we both speak one language.
 It’s English.
-We want to move to a country that has English in the top two spoken languages.
-It doesn’t have to be the number one spoken language but just a second language.
+We want to move to a country with English as the top two spoken languages.
+It doesn’t have to be the number one spoken language but a second language.

-That’s also a pretty obvious reason.
+That’s also a pretty apparent reason.
 We only speak English right now.
-We plan to learn other languages, but we need to have a good footing, a place to start, right?
+We plan to learn other languages, but we need a sound footing and a place to start, right?
 So, English is a requirement for us.

 Choosing the right country